Skip to main content

 chef-client -j /etc/chef/first-boot.json

-It is important that settings in the client.rb filechef_server_url, http_proxy, and so on are used—to ensure that configuration details are built into the unattended bootstrap process.
+It’s important that settings in the client.rb file—for example chef_server_url and http_proxy—are used to ensure that configuration details are built into the unattended bootstrap process.

 Setting the initial run-list